robfletcher/strikt/site/src/orchid/resources/wiki/assertion-styles.md

 They allow multiple assertions (or assertion chains) to be evaluated against the subject.

 Block assertions do _not_ fail fast.
-That is, all assertions in the block are evaluated and the result of the "compound" assertion will include results for all the assertions made in the block.
+That is, all assertions in the block are evaluated, and the result of the "compound" assertion will include results for all the assertions made in the block.

 ```kotlin
 {% snippet 'assertion_styles_3' %}